Billsfather/dec/Graduate re-examination/self-introduction.md

 .
 My English proficiency is at the CET-6 level, with strong listening and speaking abilities.

 Outside of my studies, I am passionate about sports and community involvement.
-I have  participated in community service projects. and I  like play table tennis and swimming in leisure.
+I have  participated in community service projects. and I  like to play table tennis and swimming in leisure.
 These pursuits highlight my commitment to personal growth and collaboration.

 I have a strong passion for AI and its applications in medical image analysis .
 By pursuing graduate studies, I aim to deepen my expertise in this field and contribute innovative research achievement.